ARTICLE 1. DEFINITION ___

 The financial year shall be from the end of one General Meeting to the beginning of the next General Meeting.

 Section 2.
-ENTRANCE FEES AND SUBSCRIPTIONS
+MEMBERSHIP FEES

 Section 3.
 COLLECTION OF MONIES

-The entrance and subscription fees and all other monies due to the Association shall ordinarily be collected by the Honorary Treasurer who shall be custodian of such funds and shall keep true accounts of all monies received and expended as well as all assets and liabilities of the Association.
+The membership fees and all other monies due to the Association shall ordinarily be collected by the Honorary Treasurer who shall be custodian of such funds and shall keep true accounts of all monies received and expended as well as all assets and liabilities of the Association.
 Monies may also be collected by person(s) authorised by Council or by members at a general Meeting for a stated purpose.

 Section 4.
 REPORTS